Houston's Line of

 6

-Clifford Johnson, driver of the Fire Chief’s buggy died while
+Clifford Johnson, driver of the Fire Chief’s buggy, died while responding to

 |